nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/data_download.md

  mkdir ~/GWAS && cd ~/GWAS
 ```
 !!!
 Note
     The coat color data lives in a website called cyverse.
-It is not easy to make AWS talk to cyverse, so download the data onto our LOCAL computer and then upload it to AWS.
+It is not easy to make AWS talk to cyverse, so download the data onto your LOCAL computer and then upload it to AWS.

 ## Download onto your laptop